SolidBlock-cn/mishanguc/UpdateLog-en.md

     - The sulfur cube archetype for road blocks is `slow_bouncy`.
     - Custom colored blocks (except transparent, translucent and incomplete blocks) have the same sulfur cube archetype as their base blocks.
     - When the custom colored block is put into a sulfur cube, the color will be identical as in the inventory.
 If the color is not specified, it varies with time.
 If color is set, the color is used.
+- For some changes, please see the update log of 1.6.4, 1.6.3 and relevant beta versions.

 ### 1.6.5-alpha.2